lyinx-linyuxi/GenshinLearning/CSAPP/notes/Ch2/ch2.md

 In C, when an opration whose 2 operands has 1 unsigned and 1 two's complements', the two's complement number will be casting to the unsigned number.

+- Bit pattern is maintained
+- But reinterpreted
+- Can have unexpected effects: adding or subtracting $2^w$

 an infinite loop cause by this casting:

 ```C